Z3nSpyder/B2p/README.md

 ## Compatibility

-The application is compatible on most phones which run on android.
+1.The application is compatible on most phones which run on android.
 Some phones such as one plus are not comparable to run the app.
+2.The application is only designed to work in portrait mode for the time being.

 ## Requirements and Permissions